k-nuth/rest-api-cs/README.md

 ## Configuration Options

 You need to create an appsettings.json file in the build directory to run the application.
-You can use appsettings.example.json as starting point.
+You can use appsettings.example.json as a starting point.

 Eg.